martinus/differential-evolution-rs/README.md

 ## Examples

-Differential Evolution is a global optimization algorithm that by iteratively improving candidate solutions with regards to a user-defined cost function.
+Differential Evolution is a global optimization algorithm that tries to iteratively improve candidate solutions with regards to a user-defined cost function.

 This example finds the minimum of a simple 5-dimensional function.